Share this article via

 As the world starts anew post COVID-19, we probably have to start a new operational model.
 It is still under discussion at the moment, but one thing we are pretty sure is for us to continue to create and produce our original contemporary multidisciplinary works.

-*** Cover image sourced from Toccata Studio / Alvin Shen.
+Cover image by Toccata Studio / Alvin Shen.